 From the very start of the semester the students will have weekly deadlines.
 All assignments must be handed in in a rendered version, either as a still image or a film clip.
-That is why rendering is a very important subject as well.
-We will go through how to set up different renders to give us different outputs of our work.
+We will introduce different render approaches, that results in different outputs of our work.
 Throughout the semester students will learn the basic workflow while working on their own productions.
 All projects on the first semester are individual, which is why we value self-discipline very highly.

-After working in 3ds Max, the students will have obtained a good all-round basic knowledge of how to work with 3D.
-We will then introduce Maya, our main software program.
-Maya is used throughout the entire educational program.
+After working in 3ds Max, the students will have obtained a good all-round basic knowledge of how to work with 3D and general methods that the student can use throughout the rest of the education.
+We will then introduce Maya, our main software.
+Maya will then be used throughout the entire educational program.

-This semester puts a great deal of emphasis on the technical aspects of 3D graphics but also focuses on the creativity and self-discipline of the student, who is expected to work independently and productively.
-The curriculum covers three areas: Theoretical, Practical and Self-study.
+This semester puts a great deal of emphasis on the basic aspects of 3D graphics while focusing on the creativity and productivity of the student.
+The curriculum is theoretical, practical and includes a short Self-study period.
 The student will hand in three main assignments during the semester;

 Have a personal meeting with one of our teachers and learn more about our classes

 Join us for an info evening where all details about the academy will be revealed